How many data clusters are in the Galaxy data set? Bayesian cluster analysis in action: The Galaxy data set in statistics

 In the following we will use the Galaxy data set as used by \citet{Richardson+Green:1997}.
-A histogram of the data set is given in Figure~\ref{fig:priorMeans}.
 This version of the data set was also used by \citet{Aitkin:2001} when comparing maximum likelihood and Bayesian analysis methods for estimating mixture models, focusing in particular on the question of the number of data clusters in the data set.
 Within the maximum likelihood framework, \citet{Aitkin:2001} considered mixtures of univariate Gaussian distributions with equal as well as unequal variances.
 The mixture models were fitted using the EM algorithm \citep{Dempster+Laird+Rubin:1977} and for each class of component distributions, the number of components were selected based on the results of a bootstrap likelihood ratio test \citep{Aitkin+Anderson+Hinde:1981, McLachlan:1987}.
-This maximum likelihood analysis may easily be replicated using the \proglang{R} package \pkg{mclust} \citep{Scrucca+Fop+Murphy:2016}.
+This maximum likelihood analysis may easily be replicated using the \proglang{R} package \pkg{mclust} \citep{Scrucca+Fop+Murphy:2016} using also the Bayesian information criterion (BIC) instead of the likelihood ratio test for model selection.
 Based on the maximum likelihood results, \citet{Aitkin:2001} concludes that ``there is convincing evidence of three equal variance components, or four unequal variance components, but no convincing evidence of more than these numbers, in the velocity data'' (p.~296).